VolkovLabs/business-variable/README.md

 ## Highlights

-- Allows changing dashboard variables.
+- Allows updating dashboard variables.
 - Displays values in a table to allow sorting and filtering.
 - Supports single and multi-value variables with the All option.